Conflux-Chain/conflux-developer-site/docs/guides/en/how-to-deploy-token.md

 ```

 ### Account Private Key
 Since we are demonstrating the deployment of Token contracts on the test-net, we need to have an account private key with CFX in it.
-You can use [Portal Faucet](./how-to-use-cfx-faucet.md) to get the test CFX and export the private key.
+You can use [Faucet](./how-to-use-cfx-faucet.md) to get the test CFX and export the private key.

 ## Instruction